 Writers and creators need an effective reference system else all their ideas will get mixed up, and they could never sort through them.
 Bookends is a great tool to organize references and access them easily.

-Focus at Will (for Mac, Windows and Linux)
+Focus at Will

 Focus at Will provides you the right music to increase your productivity and help you focus while writing.
 Using human neuroscience, Focus at will has developed music that reduces distractions, maintains productivity, and enhances focus for a longer time.